turboapps/docs/server/hub_server/b-administration_hub_server.md

 The default location of the Administration Site is: http://localhost:80/admin, and consists of the following links:

 - **Hub**: This page lists all applications repositories on your Turbo Hub Server.
 From here **Federation** can be configured to source application repositories from turbo.net hub. **API Keys** can be defined to allow access to your hub without using a password (useful for automation, tooling, and other similar scenarios).
-For more information refer to *Managing Hub*.
+For more information refer to [Managing Hub server](/docs/server/hub-server#hub-server-administration-managing-hub).

 - **Users**: This page list all users and groups on your Turbo Hub Server.
 From here **Directory Services** can be configured to import users from LDAP or Active Directory. **Authentication Method** allows you to configure how users will authenticate with the Turbo Hub Server. **Device Keys** allows you to manage all registered devices.
-For more information refer to *Managing Users*.
+For more information refer to [Managing Users and Authentication](/docs/server/hub-server#hub-server-administration-managing-users-and-authentication).

 - **Servers**: This page lists all servers that are included as part of the current Turbo Hub Server installation.
 Server settings such as roles, web service bindings, and SSL certificates may be configured here.
-For more information refer to *Managing Servers*.
+For more information refer to [Managing Servers](/docs/server/hub-server#hub-server-administration-managing-servers).

 - **Workspaces**: This page lists all workspaces on your Turbo Hub Server.
 From here workspaces may be added, configured, and deleted.
-For more information refer to *Managing Workspaces*.
+For more information refer to [Managing Workspaces](/docs/server/hub-server#hub-server-administration-managing-workspaces).

 - **Reports**: This page provides preconfigured customizable analytics reports, sorted according to Administration, Hub, and Users.
-For more information refer to *Reports*.
+For more information refer to [Reports](/docs/server/hub-server#hub-server-administration-reports).

 - **General**: This page contains a summary of your Turbo Hub Server license, and information and options for configuring Turbo Hub Server.
-For more information refer to *Configuration and Customization*.
+For more information refer to [Configuration and Customization](/docs/server/hub-server#hub-server-administration-configuration-and-customization).

 #### Managing Hub